xjamundx/kraken-devtools-6to5/README.md

 }
 ```

+#### 6to5 Options

 Customizing 6to5 can easily be done from this config block like so:

 ```json
 "6to5": {